italojs/CarND-Behavioral-Cloning-P3-Solution/writeup_report.md

 #### 1. Solution Design Approach

 All training was conducted on my laptop.
-I've set up TensorFlow to use my installed GPU (an Nvidia Geforce GTX 960M GPU, Maxwell architecture).
+I've set up TensorFlow to use my installed GPU (an Nvidia Geforce GTX 960M GPU, Maxwell architecture) because it was so much files to upload to aws instance or udacity workspace.

-I began by training a 1-layer fully connected network, using only data from the center camera, just to get the data pipeline working.
+I have an medium post explaining how can i [run it on arch linux](https://medium.com/brasil-ai/instalando-tensorflow-1-6-0-gpu-cuda-9-1-cudnn-7-1-3-no-arch-linux-manjaro-e068b3a8025f)

-Next I implemented LeNet in Keras, to see how it would perform.
+I implemented LeNet in Keras, to see how it would perform.
 I trained LeNet using only data from the center camera.
-It sometimes got the car around the first corner and onto the bridge.

 Next I implemented a cropping layer as the first layer in my network.
-This removed the top 50 and bottom 20 pixels from each input image before passing the image on to the convolution layers.
 The top 50 pixels tended to contain sky/trees/horizon, and the bottom 20 pixels contained the car's hood, all of which are irrelevant to steering and might confuse the model.

-I then decided to augment the training dataset by additionally using images from the left and right cameras, as well as a left-right flipped version of the center camera's image.
+I then i trained the CNN using images from the left and right cameras, as well as a left-right flipped version of the center camera's image.
 This entire training+validation dataset was too large to store in my computer's RAM:
 8036 samples x 160x320x3 x 4 bytes per float x 4 images per sample (center,left,right,flipped) = about 20 GB.